samuelloganbjss/academy-feedback-tool/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+In the backend directory in the project directory, run:

+### `go run main.go`

+To start the backend server run this command from the backend directory within the project directory.
+`go run main.go`
+This will run an API at [http://localhost:8080](http://localhost:8080) click to view it in your browser.

+### `go test -v`

+This command will run the tests for the backend and API code.

+### Optional
 ### `npm test`

 Launches the test runner in the interactive watch mode.\